Expressions

 NetPanorama allows expressions to be used in several places, including when specifying data/network/layout transforms, and when specifying visual encodings.

-Network Panorama handles expressions in a very similar way to expressions in Vega.
 Internally, it uses the vega-expression module to parse a string and generate a function that evaluates it; this is a safer alternative to using eval.

 The generated function has access to several variables:

-• bounds is an object containing the dimensions of the parent graphical element.
-For example, this can be used to scale and position parts of a glyph within a cell of an adjacency matrix.
+datumis the data object for which the expression is being evaluatedindexis the array index for thedatuminside its parent arrayparamsis an object containing the current values of parametersboundsis an object containing the dimensions of the parent graphical element.
+For example, this can be used to scale and position parts of a glyph within a cell of an adjacency matrix.stateis the global state of the visualization constructed from the specification.

-The datum is always defined.
 However, depending on where the expression is being used, others may be undefined when the expression is evaluated (e.g., bounds will be undefined when applying a data transform as part of the initial data import).

 The state object gives access to all objects defined in the specification.
 It can be used to access specific measures such as the number of nodes (or links) of a network with length(state.network.nodes).